 One-Wire Alternator Conversion

-To keep things clean and uncluttered, many street rod builders prefer installing a one-wire alternator.
-They are also popular with engine swaps, and in just about anything else you want to put it in!
+Many custom car and street rod builders prefer installing one-wire alternators because it keeps things clean and uncluttered under the hood.
+They are also popular with engine swaps, race cars, and just about anything else you want to put one in!

 Delco 10SI Alternator

-Many one-wire alternators are based on the old GM Delco 10SI unit.
-These were first seen on 1969 Corvettes, and one of the first internally regulated units.
+The majoriy of one-wire alternators are based on the old GM Delco 10SI unit.
+These were first seen on 1969 Corvettes, and were one of the first internally-regulated units.
 Compared to the externally regulated units they replaced, the 10SI alternators proved to be more reliable with less wire clutter.
 Even by today's standards, they provide a good amount of output (up to 100 amps), and work equally well at low RPM and idle speed.

 Delco 12SI Alternator